NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

 NC State Performance Insights

-- The Wolfpack average 82.7 points per game (33rd in college basketball) while giving up 52.8 per contest (37th in college basketball).
+- The Wolfpack average 82.7 points per game (33rd in college basketball) while allowing 52.8 per outing (35th in college basketball).
 They have a +179 scoring differential overall and outscore opponents by 29.9 points per game.

+- The Buffaloes' +159 scoring differential (outscoring opponents by 26.5 points per game) is a result of putting up 88.7 points per game (12th in college basketball) while allowing 62.2 per outing (151st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.